yanchenko-igor/dhh-system-engineering/README.md

 #### Helm

 [Helm](https://github.com/kubernetes/helm) is a powerful tool for creating templates for Kubernetes resources, creating reproducible builds or for packaging and installing predefined configurations for services.

-## Dos and Don'ts

-- Do make pull requests to this repository.
-- Don't bother using a NAT gateway unless you specifically need a fixed source IP address for outgoing traffic.
-- Do enable [MFA](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa_enable_virtual.html) for your IAM accounts.
-- Do store your Terraform state in a bucket.
-- Do use an internal Route53 zone to hold records for RDS endpoints, ES endpoints, Elasticache endpoints etc.
-- Do terminate SSL on ELBs and forward as HTTP in VPC.
-This means you never need to deal with SSL or certificates on instances.
-- Do use a SSH bastion for all SSH connections and restrict SSH access by IP ranges.
-- Consider registering an external domain in Route53.
-It only costs a few dollars and you can have a free SSL certificate.
-Then use this domain and certificate for all external ELBs.
-- Don't have instances that are not part of an Austoscaling Group.
-- Do write [Terraform modules](https://www.terraform.io/docs/configuration/modules.html) to reduce duplicated code.